 From Marie-Antoinette’s Garden Elisabeth de Feydeau

-Part herbary, part garden history, and partly the tragic story of Marie-Antoinette herself, told through the plants and flowers she loved, and which accompanied her even to prison at the Conciergerie.
-With extracts from contemporary records and eye-witness accounts of the Trianon gardens, Marie-Antoinettes’ letters, and the memoirs of her staff.
+Part herbary, part garden history, partly the tragic story of Marie-Antoinette herself, told through the plants and flowers she loved, and which accompanied her even to prison at the Conciergerie.
+With extracts from contemporary records and accounts of the Trianon gardens, Marie-Antoinettes’ letters, and the memoirs of her staff.

 Berthe Morisot Jean-Dominique Rey and Sylvie Patry

 The first English translation of Rey’s classic study, with a new foreword by Sylvie Patry, reinstating Morisot as one of the founders and leaders of the Impressionist group, a pivotal, radical figure in the history of Western painting.

 Claude Lévêque: Le grand soir Christian Bernard et. al.

-Catalogue of the French pavilion at the 2011 Venice Art Biennale, featuring immersive, conceptual art pioneer Claude Lévêque.
+Catalogue of the French pavilion at the 2011 Venice Art Biennale, featuring immersive, conceptual artist Claude Lévêque.

 Cindy Sherman Régis Durand et. al.